jquast/wcwidth/docs/intro.rst

 If unspecified, the latest version is used.
-If your Terminal Emulator does not export this variable, you can use the `jquast/ucs-detect`_ utility to automatically detect and export it to your shell.
+If your Terminal Emulator does not export this variable, you can use the `jquast/ucs-detect`_ utility to detect it and export it to your shell.

 wcwidth, wcswidth
 -----------------